ThsAlb/HEPNET-Hepatic-adenocarcinoma-classification/README.md

 Our model has been trained on more than 700.000 image tiles curated at the Heidelberg University Hospital.
 We used an EfficientNET B3 model precalibrated to ImageNet.

 ## How to use
 The final model including its weights can be downloaded in the folder /model.
 It can be applied to any image tile with at least 300 x 300 pixel entry dimensions.
-We recommend QuPath for image partionining and prior color normalization (via the Macenko method).
+We recommend QuPath for image partitioning and prior color normalization (via the Macenko method).
 The model will output a probability of the tile to represent intrahepatic cholangiocarcinoma or colorectal metastasis (sigmoid function).

 ## Dependencies
 Linux (Tested on Ubuntu 18.04)